Zack Stentz: Career

 After turning to screenwriting full-time, from 2000 to 2015 he worked with writing partner Ashley Edward Miller, beginning with Gene Roddenberry's Andromeda.
 As a team, they co-wrote the films X-Men: First Class, the Marvel Cinematic Universe film Thor, and Agent Cody Banks.

-He and Miller did some of the initial work on the project that became Top Gun: Maverick, a sequel to the 1986 Tom Cruise film, Top Gun, releasing in 2021.

-As writer and producer, he is currently in post-production on the Netflix science fiction adventure film Rim of the World, directed by McG.
+He and Miller did some of the initial work on the project that became Top Gun: Maverick, a sequel to the 1986 Tom Cruise film Top Gun, released in 2022.
+As writer and producer, he worked on the Netflix science fiction adventure film Rim of the World (2019), directed by McG.

 He has written and produced multiple television programs, including Gene Roddenberry's Andromeda, The CW's The Flash, Fox's Fringe, and Fox's Terminator: The Sarah Connor Chronicles.
-He also created and developed a forthcoming animated show based on a popular franchise for DreamWorks, Universal, and Netflix.
+He also created and developed the animated show Jurassic World Camp Cretaceous for Netflix.

 He has several projects in development, including television programs for Skydance Television, Warner Bros., and HBO, as well as the DC superhero film Booster Gold at Warner Bros. and a remake of Big Trouble in Little China at Fox.

 Additionally, he co-wrote the acclaimed young adult novel Colin Fischer, and is currently writing an adventure/thriller entitled Nevermore.